larigens/javaquiz/README.md

 ## Usage/Examples

-First, the user needs to click the start button to start the timer, and then a series of questions will appear so that the user can test his/her knowledge of the basics of JavaScript.
+First, the user needs to click the start button to start the timer.
+Once the timer is started, a series of questions will appear so that the user can test his or her knowledge on the basics of JavaScript.

-> **If the user answers a question incorrectly, 10 seconds will be subtracted from the timer and 1 point will be reduced from the total score.**
+**If the user answers a question incorrectly, 10 seconds will be deducted from the timer and 1 point will be reduced from the total score.**

->
->The quiz ends when all questions are answered or the timer reaches 0.
+The quiz ends when all questions are answered or the timer reaches 0.

->The user can save his/her initials and score to compare progress with friends and can access this information by clicking on the highscores button in the upper left corner of the page.
+The user can save his or her initials with their score to compare progress with friends.
+This information can be accessed by clicking on the highscores button in the upper left corner of the page.

 ## Support